Consult your staff

 There are set rules for collective redundancies which you must follow.
 There are no set rules for consultations with fewer than 20 redundancies but it’s good practice to follow the same process.

-An employment tribunal could accept a claim for unfair dismissal if you can’t show you’ve consulted an employee or employee representatives.
+An employment tribunal could accept a claim for unfair dismissal if you cannot show you’ve consulted an employee or employee representatives.

 Prepare for the consultation

 You should get the information ready that you're going to share.

 During the consultation period you must let staff know in writing:

 - why you need to make redundancies